lsv1/Dabtroids/README.md

 An asteroids clone I made in Game Maker Studio over the course of a few hours in order to see if this is something I wanted to do more of.

-There's anexecutable in the repo which you dcan run on windows, or feel free to clone the repo and import into Game Maker.
+A Windows Executuable is available in the repo for those wishing to run it.

 ## Requirements

-Windows 7+
+Game Maker Studio

 ## Supported Platforms